My academic resume follows.

 - 12th September 2016, “Energy conservation in the universe”.
 I overviewed standard concepts about energy in relativity, for instance the stress-energy tensor knows nothing of a gravitational field, and total energy density is not localisable.
 However the “rigid quasilocal frames” formulation concludes that total energy is conserved in relativity.

-Media presentation training: by Peter Buckley; Dwayne Jeffries
+- Media presentation training by Peter Buckley and also Dwayne Jeffries